Why you want a privacy-first culture

 Building trust with privacy-first

 In conclusion, creating a privacy-first culture is essential for companies to build trust with their customers and to ensure that they are meeting their legal and ethical obligations.
-By developing a robust privacy policy, conducting regular privacy impact assessments, training employees, leading by example, being transparent and accountable, and encouraging feedback and engagement, companies can create a culture that prioritizes the protection of personal data.
+By developing a robust privacy policy, conducting regular privacy impact assessments, training employees, leading by example, being transparent and accountable, and encouraging feedback and engagement, companies can create a culture that prioritises the protection of personal data.

 Sebastian Allerelli